w3f/w3f-education/docs/Rust/section7/macros.md

 struct SomeType;
 ```

-Macros are called before the compiler interprets the code, which is why they can perform these operations (i.e., implementing a trait for you).
-This usually referred to as "expanding", as the macro's code is being expanded to actual, usable Rust code the compiler can interpret and use.
+Macros are called before the compiler interprets the code, so they can perform these operations (i.e., implementing a trait for you).
+This is usually called "expanding," as the macro's code expands to actual, usable Rust code the compiler can interpret and use.

 ## Macro Types